 Last week, a new study from Germany concluded that short men are more likely to go bald prematurely (i.e., at an earlier age).
-This was very surprising to me since I never noticed any strong correlation between height and scalp hair quantity in real life.
-The same study also alluded to the fact that “white men in particular lose their hair prematurely”, which I have observed and mentioned on this blog before.
+This was very surprising to me, since I never noticed any strong correlation between height and scalp hair quantity in real life.
+The same study also alluded to the fact that “white men in particular lose their hair prematurely”.
+Something I have also observed and mentioned on this blog before.
 The above study was widely covered by the global media.

-On the other hand, one correlation that I have definitely noticed is that men who are obese seem to on average have a significantly lesser chance of balding in comparison to men who are of average weight or are slightly overweight or are slightly underweight.
+On the other hand, one correlation that I have definitely noticed is that men who are obese seem to on average have a at least modestly lesser chance of balding in comparison to: men who are of average weight; or are slightly overweight; or are slightly underweight.
 For the sake of simplicity, assume that the definition of an obese man (of average height) is someone who is at least 50 lbs overweight.

-Moreover, when people lose a lot of weight, one of the more frequent complaints that I have read online seems to be the side effect of hair loss.
-This might be a temporary side effect in most cases.
+Moreover, when people lose a lot of weight, one frequent complaint seems to be the side effect of hair loss.
+This might be a temporary shedding (telogen effluvium) problem in most cases.

 If the above inverse correlation between weight and scalp hair quantity is true, the main reason is probably because very fat men tend to have lower levels of testosterone.
 This would mean they most likely also have lower levels of dihydrotesterone (DHT), the main culprit in male pattern hair loss.
 An important study from 2008 found that higher waist circumferences were associated with lower testosterone levels.

 It seems like obese men might also have higher estrogen levels, which can benefit scalp hair significantly.
 See my post on estrogen and hair growth.